rancher/rancher.github.io/rancher/v1.6/en/kubernetes/rbac/index.md

 ### Applying New Roles to Users

-New roles are created by applying two Kubernetes resource types: `RoleBindings` and `ClusterRoleBindings`. `ClusterRoleBindings` add permissions at the global level and `RoleBindings` apply within a particular namespace.
+In order to provide permissions to users for the Kubernetes resources, owners will need to create new roles by applying two Kubernetes resource types: `RoleBindings` and `ClusterRoleBindings`. `ClusterRoleBindings` add permissions at the global level and `RoleBindings` apply permissions within a particular namespace.

-##### Global Access
+#### Access to all resources in all namespaces

 Global access allows access to resources across all namespaces.
 For example, suppose anyone from the Github organization `mycompany-research` should have read-only access to the cluster.
 The following resource can be created with `kubectl apply` and will allow this type of access.